Kirby (series): Gameplay

-Kirby can gain the properties of enemies or objects he eats– for example, by inhaling a sword-wielding foe, Kirby gains the Sword ability.
+Kirby can gain the properties of enemies or objects he eats – for example, by inhaling a sword-wielding enemy, Kirby gains the Sword ability.

 The main Kirby games are side-scrolling action platforms.
 As Kirby, the spherical pink protagonist, the player must run, jump, and attack enemies while traversing a number of areas, solving puzzles, and battling bosses along the way.
-Kirby possesses the ability to inhale objects and enemies, even those larger than himself, which he can spit out as a projectile or swallow.
+Kirby possesses the ability to inhale objects and enemies, which he can spit out as a projectile or swallow.
 Some of these, when swallowed, will grant Kirby a Copy Ability, which allows him to take on a characteristic of that enemy and use it in combat.
 For example, upon swallowing an enemy that breathes fire, Kirby becomes able to breathe fire or swallowing an enemy with a sword Kirby can use a sword.
 Kirby can also take in air to inflate himself and fly.
 In most games, he can do this for as long as he wants, but his attack options become limited to an air bullet.

 Kirby games often contain a number of hidden items that unlock more parts of the game or are simple incentives to collect, and are usually required to reach 100% in-game completion.
 These special items are usually related to the plot of the game, most often used to create a special weapon needed to defeat the final boss such as the rainbow sword.
-In some games, the special weapon is optional and can be used regularly in the game after defeating the final boss with it.
+In some games, the special weapon is optional and can be used regularly after defeating the final boss with it.
 These elements have remained constant in most series, with each game having its own unique twist to affect gameplay.

 There are also several spin-off games in the series, which involve a variety of different video game genres such as pinball, puzzle, racing, and motion-sensor-technology-based games.